bhattacharya-a-bt/MOSTWAS/README.md

 ## Necessary input files

-Let's assume that the reference eQTL panel has $n$ samples.
+Let's assume that the reference eQTL panel has *n* samples.
 MOSTWAS, at the very least, requires the input files for the following: